TheRobBrennan/platypoose/drafts/artist-bio-rob-brennan.md

 In 2015, the right cosmic energy aligned.
 Rob was introduced to local singer/songwriter Wyatt Olney in a casual conversation with his girlfriend.
 Stylistically, Rob and Wyatt couldn't be further apart.
 Wyatt's masterful use of lyrical imagery, catchy hooks, and intentional pauses - mixed in with elements of hard rock and heavy metal - was the polar opposite to the jam band roots that are firmly part of Rob's artistic style and expression.

-Fast forward seven years.
+Fast-forward seven years.
 Wyatt Olney & The Wreckage continues to excite and ignite fans throughout the Pacific Northwest - performing at some of Seattle's iconic venues (The Showbox, The Croc, El Corazón) and festivals.
-A regular guest on Seattle's KISW 99.9 FM, WOATW has appeared several times on "Loud and Local" and performed a headlining set at the Men's Room Redfestival.
+A regular guest on Seattle's KISW 99.9 FM, WOATW has appeared several times on "Loud and Local" and performed a headlining set at the Mens Room Redfestival.

 2022 is on track to be an incredible year for Rob Brennan.
 In addition to performing and booking west coast tour dates for Summer 2022, he is also involved in writing and composing music for his new hybrid jam/electronic music project _Platypoose_.